callumvh/cv/main.typ

   t-shirt by uploading an image and placing it on the front & back of a t-shirt #h(1fr) \

-- *CV*: This CV was created using Typst, which is a markup-based typesetting system and alternative to Latex/MS Word for document creation.
+- *CV*: This CV was created using Typst, which is a markup-based typesetting system and an alternative to LaTeX/MS Word for document creation.
 Here is the link to the repo: #link("https://github.com/callumvh/cv")[callumvh/cv]
   #h(1fr)